 003.02 The Office shall review such analysis and transmit its findings and conclusions to the local code authority within 20 working days of receipt of the submission from the local code authority.

-003.03 The local code authority shall submit to the Office its explanation as to how the original code or any revised code addresses the issues raised by the Office, after which the local code authority may proceed to enforce its ordinance, resolution, code, or standard.
+003.03 The local code authority shall submit to the Office its explanation as to how the original code or any revised code addresses the issues raised by the Office.
+After submission to the Office the local code authority may proceed to enforce its ordinance, resolution, code, or standard.

-4-1

-004 Any county, city or village which adopts and enforces, or is considering adopting and enforcing a local code, may request technical assistance from the Office.
-This assistance shall include the training of building officials in building technology and enforcement procedures related to implementation of the Nebraska Energy Code, and the development of training programs suitable for presentation by local government officials, educational institutions, and other persons.
+004 Any county, city or village which adopts and enforces, or is considering adopting and enforcing the Nebraska Energy Code, may request initial technical assistance from the Office.
+This initial assistance shall include training in building technology and enforcement procedures related to implementation of the Nebraska Energy Code, and the development of training programs suitable for presentation by local government officials, educational institutions, and other persons.

+004.01 Subsequent requests for training shall be fulfilled at a fee that pays for the Office’s costs for such training.

+4-2